Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 An experienced client should have a history of past hires.
 In their recent history, you should see work dates, durations, payment amounts for past projects, and reviews.
 While clients new to Upwork may not have this history, even if they're legitimate, their job descriptions should help you feel more confident about their validity with links to their website.

-If a client has reviews, evaluate whether they look real.
-One possible scam is paying for reviews.
-These scammers will post jobs and then pay freelancers to leave positive reviews.
-Be on the lookout for suspicious activity like many small and low-paying jobs posted in the same period of time or seemingly simple tasks with skeptically high dollar amounts.
+Be on the lookout for suspicious activity like many small and low-paying jobs posted in the same period of time or seemingly simple tasks with skeptically high dollar amounts to help spot clients who pay for fake reviews.

 Requesting to communicate off platform